smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 ```
 #### Determining Vehicle Type Info

-1. The proxy will receive vehicle type info in `StartServiceAck` protocol message.
+1. The app library will receive vehicle type info in `StartServiceAck` protocol message.
-2. On receiving vehicle type information, proxy will check `SDLSupportedVehicleTypes` keys to check supported vehicle types.
+2. On receiving vehicle type information, the app library will check `SDLSupportedVehicleTypes` keys to check supported vehicle types.
-3. If the vehicle type is supported, the proxy should also notify the app about the connected vehicle type so that the app can configure SDL as required.
+3. If the vehicle type is supported, the app library should also notify the app about the connected vehicle type so that the app can configure SDL as required.
-4. If the proxy determines that connected vehicle type is not supported, the proxy will end the RPC session.
+4. If the app library determines that connected vehicle type is not supported, the app library will end the RPC session.
 The application will not register on the SDL enabled IVI system.
-5. If the vehicle type information is not available in `StartServiceAck` protocol message or the protocol version is less than that supporting the vehicle type info, the SDL proxy will continue with the app registration and it will rely on vehicle type information received in the `RegisterAppInterface` response.
+5. If the vehicle type information is not available in `StartServiceAck` protocol message or the protocol version is less than that supporting the vehicle type info, the SDL app library will continue with the app registration and it will rely on vehicle type information received in the `RegisterAppInterface` response.
 If vehicle type is not supported, the exclusive apps will be allowed to unregister from the SDL enabled system.

 ## Potential downsides